 You can also now use your smartphone for taking minutes from minutes, simply putting down business ideas and other inspirations, or even work with collaborative software with colleagues and add the notes you make.

-- Also take a look at the best productivity apps for mobile
+- Also take a look at the best productivity apps.

 For decades, Microsoft has dominated the software scene, and things haven’t changed today.
 Offered as part of the Office family of productivity apps, OneNote is one of the most popular and capable note-taking apps you can get.
 This app is capable of a great deal, whether you want to capture information from emails or embed Excel tables.